Legislating Sustainability: The CSRD and Why it Matters

 When Will Reporting Start?

 Reporting requirements will be phased.
-For example, companies under the scope of the NFRD will have to begin reporting in January 2024 and listed SMEs must begin reporting in January 2026.
+Companies under the scope of the NFRD will have to begin reporting in January 2024, large companies not presently subject to the NFRD will need to report from January 2025 and listed SMEs must begin reporting in January 2026.

 What Will Companies be Expected to Report On?